 But in today’s models, you’ll notice the use of neutral fabric or white linen to provide a more modern look that’s suitable for farmhouses and cottages.
 Another great benefit of opting for such a sofa style is that the cushions are very comfortable.
-In fact, they provide ample support to your lower back that’s essential for reducing body fatigue.
+They provide ample support to your lower back that’s essential for reducing body fatigue.

-Some advanced models also utilize high-quality material such as resilient fiber and foam to prevent the sinking feeling associated with sitting in couches.
+Some advanced models also utilize high-quality materials such as resilient fiber and foam to prevent the sinking feeling associated with sitting in couches.

 33. Retro Square Arm Sofa

 Characterized by upright and square cushioned arms, this sofa bears a contemporary look rather than retro.
-In fact, such square arms will look great in studio-type homes and apartments.
-And to make this furniture piece stand out in a room, you may use skirted slipcovers.
+Such square arms will look great in studio-type homes and apartments.
+To make this furniture piece stand out in a room, you may use skirted slipcovers.

 Furthermore, the soft, loose cushions for the seat and back will let you relax for hours without feeling uncomfortable at any moment.